 Task Action Why?
-When? (as planned) Report Drivers Wrasse On- board Surveys Officers will undertake on-board data gathering and collect fishermen's' data, transport documents and sales notes.
+When? (as planned) Report Wrasse On- board Surveys Officers will undertake on- board data gathering and collect fishermen's' data, transport documents and sales notes.
 Officers will analyse data, compare results with previous year's data and report to the D&S IFCA B&PSC in November 2019 with a final comparison report submitted in February 2020.
 To fulfil the D&S IFCA's objective to have a fully-monitored sustainable Live Wrasse Fishery in its District.
 Surveys: May - Oct 2019.
 Supplement Report: November 2019 to inform the comprehensive review of the fishery.
 Final comparison report to be presented in February 2020.
 It was concluded that a summary report submitted in November 2019 would not have benefitted the decision making of the B&PSC.
 The Full Report to compare data from three years of research "the comprehensive review" was completed on 3rd February 2020 and circulated to B&PSC members for use at the B&PSC meeting on 11th February 2020.
-MaCAA: S. 153(2)(a)(b)(d) Habitats Directive and Regulations To investigate and understand the nursery Function and Role of the Severn Estuary IFCA officers will assist Plymouth University in the collection of monthly samples of fish, using a push net, at various locations in the Bristol Channel.
+To investigate and understand the nursery Function and Role of the Severn Estuary IFCA officers will assist Plymouth University in the collection of monthly samples of fish, using a push net, at various locations in the Bristol Channel.
 This will help the IFCA understand impacts to fish populations, which may prevent the function and use of the Severn's ecosystem by juvenile fish.
 Monthly surveys undertaken between June 2018 and May 2019.
 The monthly surveys were completed, and survey work was extended throughout 2019.
 D&SIFCA is awaiting the project report from Plymouth University.
-Habitats Directive and Regulations Marine Plans and Licence Applications To identify the herring stock and spawning areas within the Bristol Channel IFCA officers will work with researchers to design the project and survey work.
-Officers will liaise with fishing industry and stakeholders by arranging and This project is part of the North Devon Pioneer Programme, as described in UK's 25 YEP.
-D&S IFCA will get a better understanding of the use of the Bristol Channel by herring and this will inform Attend four steering group meetings in 2019, and project development meetings / working group Marine Pioneer meetings have been attended and D&S IFCA has worked with Swansea University, fishers, Blue Marine Foundation, and other stakeholders throughout the year to progress this project.
+To identify the herring stock and spawning areas within the Bristol Channel IFCA officers will work with researchers to design the project and survey work.
+Officers will liaise with fishing industry and stakeholders by arranging and attending meetings and steer the project once a lead partner is identified.
+This project is part of the North Devon Pioneer Programme, as described in UK's 25 YEP.
+D&S IFCA will get a better understanding of the use of the Bristol Channel by herring and this will inform its management of this heritage fishery.
+Attend four steering group meetings in 2019, and project development meetings / working group meetings when required.
+Marine Pioneer meetings have been attended and D&S IFCA has worked with Swansea University, fishers, Blue Marine Foundation, and other stakeholders throughout the year to progress this project.
 Reports are awaited from Swansea University regarding the genetic differences/similarities between different populations along the Bristol Channel and English Channel.
-25YEP MaCAA: S.153 (2)(a)